bfaludi/funcomp/README.md

 	>>> absorb(roman.fromRoman)(9)
 	None

-... or you can use the `use_original` method to retrieve the input value.
+... or you can use the `use_original` attribute to retrieve the input value.

 	>>> absorb(roman.fromRoman, use_original=True)(9)
 	9